Vocation

 Candidacy is the first step to get to know the spirituality and tasks of our religious community.
 During this time, which is divided into the Aspirancy and the Postulancy, you will become familiar with our life and faith.
 The Aspirancy lasts at least eight weeks depending on prerequisites, while the Postulancy lasts half a year in Austria and two years in our province in Argentina.

 The Novitiate is a time of deep growth.
 At the solemn reception into the Novitiate, you receive your religious name and the religious habit.
 During the two-year formation, you will be intensively introduced to the spiritual life, the way of life according to the evangelical counsels, and into the Franciscan spirituality and the charism of the Franciscan Sisters of Christian Charity.
-The first year focuses on spiritual deepening, while in the second year you gain practical experience in the various areas of work in our community.
+The first year focuses on spiritual formation, while in the second year you gain practical experience in the various areas of work in our community.

 After the Novitiate, you take temporary vows and enter the Juniorate, which lasts five years.
 This phase primarily serves your education and further training for apostolic service.
 With the perpetual profession, you are finally fully admitted to our religious community and live in deep connection with God and our community.